 Q. I have a problem with bad breath though I brush my teeth three times a day and use mouthwash.
 My dentist said, “It’s not your mouth, which is very clean.”

-Treating H. pylori requires medical supervision, so you will need to see your doctor.
+Treating the H. pylori bacteria requires medical supervision, so you will need to see your doctor.
 Multiple medications are often required to rid the stomach of this bug.

 For more details about this infection and its treatment, we are sending you our Guide to Digestive Disorders.